Pickhill: Geography

 The 2001 UK Census recorded the population as 411, of which 318 were over the age of sixteen years.
 There were 157 dwellings of which 112 were detached.

 Education

 The village has one school, Pickhill CE Primary School, which is within the catchment area of Thirsk School for secondary education.

 Religion

-There is a church in the village dedicated to All Saints.
-Built around the 12th century, it is a Grade II* listed building that has been restored several times.
+All Saints' Church, Pickhill was built around the 12th century, it is a Grade II* listed building that has been restored several times.
 There was a Wesleyan Chapel erected in the village around 1864, now disused.